-Check the appropriate box(es) on Line 43b if you and/or your spouse were 60 years of age or over as of December 31, 2018.
+Check the appropriate box(es) on Line 43b if you and/or your spouse were 60 years of age or over as of December 31, 2015.
 Multiply the number of checked boxes by \$110.
 Multiply this amount by your proration decimal on Line 42.
 Enter the result on Line 43b.

-44 Other State Tax Credit (Part-year Residents Only)
+Other State Tax Credit (Part-Year Residents Only)

 Part-year residents who paid income tax to another state on income which was earned in the other state while a resident of Delaware, and which is also included in the Delaware modified source income, may be allowed to claim a tax credit against their Delaware tax liability.
-Do not include city wage taxes or county taxes paid directly to the county.
+Do not include city wage taxes or county taxes payable with your other state return.
+See Worksheet below.